 3. Set up and / import databases

-mysql -u [username] -p [databasename] < [filename.sql] (replace bits in brackets) and when prompted, enter the password you set up via
+mysql -u [username] -p [databasename] < [filename.sql] replacing the bits in brackets with your username, database, and filename.
+When prompted, enter the password you set up via

-Otherwise, you can do it via a UI such as phpMyAdmin (see Laravel Valet-friendly steps) or Sequel Pro.
+Otherwise, you can do add your database via a UI such as phpMyAdmin (see Laravel Valet-friendly steps) or Sequel Pro.

 4. Adjust PHP settings (optional)

 post_max_size, etc.) to something that is similar most of my sites’ production hosting environments.
 Ideally this would be less manual (Docker?
 Ansible?), but that’s exploration for another day.

 I thought that changing the PHP settings would be as simple as adjusting the

 php.ini file that is specified in the “Loaded Configuration File” value returned by

 valet restart to restart the server and… it didn’t work.
 One of my changes was respected according to

 phpinfo(), but the rest weren’t.

 I checked the “Additional .ini files parsed” value and saw that the file